-The expenditure is made in cash or on credit and results in the firm’s receiving another asset, such as delivery truck, or in using a service, such as a repair to a delivery truck.
+Expenditures occur in cash or on credit.
+The process results in firms receiving another asset, such as a delivery truck, or using a service, such as repairing a delivery truck.
 When the expenditure produces another asset, it is called capital expenditure.

 The following diagram illustrates the difference between capital and revenue expenditures.

-Difference between Capital and Revenue Expenditures
+Difference Between Capital and Revenue Expenditures

 The income of future periods will be overstated because no depreciation expense is recorded in these years.
-Although over the useful life of the asset the error is self-correcting, in the interim the income is misstated.
+Although over the useful life of the asset the error is self-correcting, the income is misstated in the interim.

 Clearly, the purchase of a delivery truck is a capital expenditure, whereas an engine tune-up is a revenue expenditure.
-But what about the purchase of a wastepaper basket or a major engine overhaul that practically constitutes a new engine?
+But what about purchasing a wastepaper basket or ordering a major engine overhaul that practically constitutes a new engine?